 Ride Share: After the game, head to the west side of the stadium to the rideshare pickup location at 17th and Federal Boulevard (near the Sports Fan Building).

 There are about 6,500 parking spaces on-site at the stadium and 15,000 additional spaces in independent parking lots near the stadium area.
-The Pepsi Center and Auraria Campus, east of I-25 and a 10-minute walk to the stadium, provide the largest inventory of spaces.
+Ball Arena and Auraria Campus, east of I-25 and a 10-minute walk to the stadium, provide the largest inventory of spaces.
 Parking on neighborhood streets surrounding Empower Field at Mile High is prohibited.

 One of many people’s favorite experiences when attending college and pro football games is tailgating, and Denver Broncos games are no exception.
 Fans are encouraged to tailgate in stadium parking lots and must break down their tailgates 30 minutes prior to kickoff.
 The Broncos official pre-game tailgate party takes place in Mile High Mountain Village and is free for all fans with a game ticket.
 Fans can gain early entry into the stadium at Gate 4 to catch a glimpse of pre-game player warm-ups and enjoy food and drink specials.